Managing for Excellence - Our Approach to Performance Management

 In this section you’ll find information summarising our approach to performance management.
 We're rolling out this approach across the organisation, starting with Leadership Group and Group/Office Heads.
 Your manager will let you know when it's your turn.
 In the meantime you should familiarise yourself with the guidance and read through the toolkit.

 Our behaviours and individual objectives and goals are linked to our strategic vision, aims and priorities.
+These are outlined in our Strategic Plan and Delivery Plan.
 This helps us understand the purpose of our role and take responsibility for our own performance at work.

 Our process is simple and is designed to consider wellbeing and work-life balance needs and provide continuous support and learning.